Stay Ahead of Scams: Your 2025 Cybersecurity Tips

 October is Cybersecurity Awareness Month, a time to focus on protecting your digital life.
 Cyberthreats are constantly evolving, and AI now makes it easier than ever for cybercriminals to scam you.
 The good news is that you can take simple but powerful steps to defend yourself against these advanced scams.

-1. Activate multi-factor authentication (MFA)
+1. Set up multi-factor authentication (MFA)

 One of the most effective shields against an account takeover is multi-factor authentication.
 This simple security layer makes it significantly harder for scammers to access your online accounts, even if they manage to steal your password.
 Think of it as a digital deadbolt on your front door.